 We work with local partners to implement simple, low cost technologies that communities can easily maintain themselves.

-people in Zambia don't have access to safe water.
+6.3 million people in Zambia do not have clean water.

-Over 1,000 children die every year from diarrhoea caused by unsafe water and poor sanitation in Zambia.
+Almost 2,000 children die every year from diarrhoea caused by poor water and sanitation in Zambia.

 Zambia in Southern Africa is one of the world's fastest growing economies, thanks to its rich resources and thriving agriculture sector.
 However, over half the population lives in poverty and millions lack clean water and basic toilets.

 While Zambia's economy is growing, many challenges remain.
 Widespread poverty and the prevalence of HIV/AIDS mean the average life expectancy is just 58 years.